fiebachlab/fiebachlab.github.io/_pages/event - Kopie.md

                 The enrollment is competitive and open for all Ph.D. and postdoctoral research from psychology, neuroscience, computer science AI and related fields.
 The selection will be made by a committee of researchers from GU and TAU.
                 </p>
                 <p>
-                Deadline for application is October 25, 2024.
-Feedback about acceptance will be given by October 31st.
+                Deadline for application is October 28, 2024.
+Feedback about acceptance will be given by November 5th.
 Application may remain open beyond that date, until all places are filled.
                 </p>
                 <div class="row">
                     <div class="col-md-6">